willemveerman/ami-encrypter/README.md

 ami-encrypter can be used as a command-line program.

-It has one required argument: the path to an input file.
+It has one mandatory argument: the path to an input file.
 This parameter is the only positional argument that it accepts.

 The most minimal usage example is as follows: